Skip to content

 method Callable | str

-Callable that takes as an input an array of size (n_patches x embedding_size) and returns an array of clusters of size n_patches, or an available method name (leiden)
+Callable that takes as an AnnData object and returns an array of clusters of size n_obs, or an available method name (leiden or kmeans)

 'leiden'